Declan Rice completes West Ham’s humiliation to leave David Moyes on the brink - Yahoo Sports

 While Arsenal backed up last weekend’s statement win over Liverpool with a brilliant display of their title credentials, and their biggest away win in Premier League history, the questions will now turn to how fatal this thrashing at the London Stadium will be for David Moyes.
 The manager who led West Ham to their historic victory in the Europa Conference League last season was left to look on at the unfolding car crash with a hauntingly anguished expression.
 The mood has turned so quickly.
 Moyes had the Hammers within touching distance of sixth place before kick-off, but West Ham are now winless in seven and this capitulation felt ominously bleak.

 Mikel Arteta’s side were dominant from the start and relaxed into their rhythm following Saliba’s opening header at the back post.
-Rice’s previous two meetings with his former side had ended in ignominy, knocked out of the Carabao Cup in November before Arsenal were stunned by the visitors in the Emirates after Christmas, yet he had the last laugh here.
-The England international was taunted with chants of ‘You should have signed for a big club’, as he stood over an early corner.
-It was from that position where his inswinging crosses from devastate West Ham’s pitiful excuse of a defence.
+Rice’s previous two meetings with his former side had ended in ignominy, knocked out of the Carabao Cup in November before Arsenal were stunned by the visitors at the Emirates after Christmas, yet he had the last laugh here.
+The England international was taunted with chants of “You should have signed for a big club”, as he stood over an early corner.
+It was from this position that his inswinging crosses devastated West Ham’s pitiful excuse of a defence.

-Yet there was nothing complicated about this thrashing, or the opening set-piece routine that started it: as Arsenal outnumbered West Ham at the back post, Saliba had the simple task of heading past the stranded Areola after climbing above the flailing Edson Alvarez.
-The second, too, came from a simple ball over the top, as Saka rounded Areola and won the penalty after a clumsy collision from the goalkeeper.
+Yet there was nothing complicated about this thrashing, or the opening set-piece routine that started it.
+As Arsenal outnumbered West Ham at the back post, Saliba had the simple task of heading past the stranded Areola after climbing above the flailing Edson Alvarez.
+The second, too, came from a simple ball over the top, as Saka rounded Areola and won the penalty after a clumsy collision caused by the goalkeeper.
 Saka, who had been so threatening in setting the tone from the right, stepped up to double Arsenal’s lead with his 50th for the Gunners.
 He would later add his 51st.

 Throughout it all, West Ham were abject, their defenders culpable.
 Vladimir Coufal had played Saka onside as the England winger raced in behind, then Ben Johnson’s calamitous decision to drop from his defensive line ensured Gabriel was onside to meet Rice’s wonderful free-kick.
 When it came to Trossard’s fourth, the defending from West Ham was non-existent.
 The Belgian, who was sharp throughout and pulled together Arsenal’s attack as he filled in for Gabriel Jesus, was shown onto his right foot by Kurt Zouma before curling in a sumptuous finish.
 It was far too easy.